englianhu/binary.com-interview-question/README.md

   ![<span style='color:red'>**error...**</span>](www/20170113_104005.gif)

   Here I wrote another extention page for Q1 which is analyse the multiple currencies and also models from minutes to daily.
 You are feel free to browse over [Binary.com Interview Q1E](http://rpubs.com/englianhu/316133).

-  Besides, I wrote a shinyApp which display the real-time price through API.
-Kindly refer to [Q1App](https://beta.rstudioconnect.com/content/3073/).

 ### Question II

-  For question 2, I simply write an app (while the leave rate doesn't function), kindly use [Queue models](https://beta.rstudioconnect.com/content/3069/).
+  For question 2, I simply write an app (while the leave rate doesn't function), kindly use [Q2App](https://beta.rstudioconnect.com/content/3069/).

 ### Question III